 Library staff are here, working for you!

-While library services cannot be the same as they were before the COVID-19 pandemic, and the library building is not yet completely open to the public, the New Brunswick Free Public Library staff continue to provide remote, virtual, contactless and low-contact services.
+While library services cannot be the same as they were before the COVID-19 pandemic, and the library building is not yet completely open to the public, the New Brunswick Free Public Library staff continue to provide remote, virtual, contactless and low-contact services as well as limited in-person sessions.
 We appreciate your patience and understanding during this time of transition and uncertainty.

-Patrons who wish to browse the library collections, use our photocopier, or use a computer are encouraged to make an appointment, but may also come to the library’s front porch at the top of certain hours; walk-ins are permitted as long as not all appointments slots are full.
-The library’s front door will be opened at 10 a.m., 11 a.m., 2 p.m., 3 p.m. and 4 p.m. all days the library is open, and at 5 p.m. on Mondays and Wednesdays.
+Patrons who wish to browse the library collections, use our photocopier, ask the librarian for research assistance, or use a computer are encouraged to make an appointment, but may also come to the library’s front porch at the top of the hour during our open hours.
+(Walk-ins are permitted as long as all appointment slots are not full.)
+The library’s front door will be opened at the top of each hour the library is open; this means the door will open at 10 a.m., 11 a.m., 12 noon, 1 p.m., 2 p.m., 3 p.m. and 4 p.m.
+Mondays - Saturdays, as well as at 5 p.m. and 6 p.m. on Mondays - Thursdays (as of September 7, 2021).
 Please be on the front porch to enter the library at the top of these hours, as the door will only be opened at those specific times (unless an exception is made).
 All library sessions are 45 minutes long, beginning at the top of the hour.
 Please visit our Appointments page for more details and the online form to request an appointment.

 For computer use, patrons must have their own library card or valid ID.
 A valid library card is required to check out library materials.
 If you need to apply for or renew an existing library card, you may visit this page for details about how to do so, or call 732-745-5108 x25 with questions.

 Children in grades K-6 can also reserve time in the Children's Room for either computer use or to browse.
 Visit this page for more details and the form to request this type of appointment.

 Municipal ID Appointments.*